yahiaelgamal/PovertyAssesmentPitch/african_story.md

 forest2 = randomForest(poor ~ UND6RAT + FEMRAT + WALLS + FLOOR + WATER + OWNHOUSE + ROOMS + ROOF, data=train.extra.household)
 logit3 = glm(poor ~ UND6RAT + FEMRAT + WALLS + FLOOR + WATER + OWNHOUSE + ROOMS + ROOF, data=train.extra.household, family=binomial)
 ```

-From now on, we will depend on the Balanced Accuracy measure `(Sensitivity+Specificity)/2` to
-compare between models.

 ### Imputation Example and Dealing with Missing Data

 Some data is missing, but it is not much, (I investigated quickly offline)